Multiscale-Simulation-Lab/MatSegNet/Readme.md

 # Deep Learning-based Image Segmentation Pipeline
 ## 1. Overview

-This project provides a complete pipeline for training and evaluating three different deep learning models (UNet, SegFormer, and MatSegNet) for an image segmentation task.
-The framework covers the entire workflow, from data preprocessing (image cropping and dataset splitting) to model training, prediction, post-processing, and quantitative analysis of the segmentation results.
+This project provides a complete pipeline for training and evaluating four different deep learning models (FPN, SegFormer, UNet, and MatSegNet) for an image segmentation task.
+The framework covers the entire workflow, from data preprocessing (image cropping and dataset splitting) to model training, prediction, post-processing, and quantitative analysis of the segmentation results and secondary precipitates.

-In our experiments, the MatSegNet model demonstrated superior performance, surpassing SegFormer on both `recall` and `precision` metrics.
+In our tests, the MatSegNet model demonstrated superior performance, surpassing other models on both `recall` and `precision` metrics.

 ## 2. Key Features

-*   **Multi-Model Support**: Integrates three powerful segmentation models: UNet, SegFormer, and MatSegNet.
+*   **Multi-Model Support**: Integrates four powerful segmentation models: FPN, SegFormer, UNet, and MatSegNet.
 *   **End-to-End Workflow**: Offers a complete solution from raw images to final quantitative analysis.
 *   **Automated Data Preparation**: Includes scripts for automated image cropping and splitting into training, validation, and test sets.
 *   **Advanced Post-processing**: Supports prediction on tiled images, merging them back to their original size, and creating visual comparisons with the source images.